 Antigone of Syria (Mattar) – An open theatre workshop where Syrian refugee women have a safe space to express their bodies and minds.

-Jeremy Wildeman has 15 years of experience in teaching and designing education projects, conducting research in international affairs, and running humanitarian and development aid projects in conflict and post-conflict regions.
-He has completed a PhD and extensive research into development aid effectiveness in the occupied Palestinian territories; co-founded our partner...
+As a Trustee, Jeremy volunteers on a near daily basis supporting the Director and her team in managing operations, developing strategy and raising funds Jeremy has 15 years of experience in teaching and designing education projects, conducting research in international affairs, and running humanitarian and development aid projects in conflict...

 Maria is a teacher, artist and CATT (Children’s Accelerated Trauma Therapy) trainer based in the UK.
 She specialises in using specific child‐centred art based techniques to help young people process and re‐script traumatic memories.
 Recent work includes training Syrian mental healthcare workers in Turkey and Lebanon as well as coordinating...